 As confirmed by the Corporate Secretary, a copy of the Minutes of the Previous Annual Meeting of Stockholders was posted on the Corporation's website.
-The link of the said Minutes was also provided in the Definitive Information Statement for the Meeting, which was also uploaded and posted on the Philippine Stock Exchange, Inc.'s Edge Portal and the Corporation's website.
+The link of the said Minutes was also provided in the approved and published Definitive Information Statement for the Meeting (DIS), which was also uploaded and posted on the Philippine Stock Exchange, Inc.'s Edge Portal and the Corporation's website.